Services open on 11/16/2025. In the meantime, the Word Wrangling blog and free resources are available.

 A well-crafted premise attracts agents and publishers, ultimately becoming a dust jacket blurb that will attract potential readers.

-A plot theme describes a series of events.
-The way you, as author, sequence those events is a plot.
+A theme describes a series of events.
+The way you, as author sequence those events is the plot.
 A central idea or message is a theme.

 That’s three of several dozen familiar adventures, emotional arcs, and dramatic struggles.
-Each is a plot theme.
+Each is a theme.

-Character stories are the threads you weave into the tapestry of your novel.
+Character development is the weaving of threads the tapestry of your novel.

-Those stories are sometimes described as an arc.
+Those threads are sometimes described as an arc.
 An arc can curve widely as plot events transform the character.

 Other characters will be heroic on page one and remain heroic through the end.
 Their story arc will be flat, but you must supply them with urgent needs and terrible obstacles to make them compelling characters.